identity-com/sol-did/program_v2/README.md

 ```

 ### Add a Service
-This operation allows to set a new service on a DID. `serviceType` are strings, not enums and can therefore be freely defined.
+This operation sets a new service on a DID. `serviceType` are strings, not enums and can therefore be freely defined.

 ```ts
   await service